-That the Town Council open the public hearing, receive input regarding the composition of the districts, and close the public hearing.
+That the Town Council:

+- (A) Open the public hearing, receive input regarding the composition of the districts, and close the public hearing; and - (B) Provide direction to staff related to the composition of districts.

 BACKGROUND

 In recent years, a number of cities in California have been sued under the CVRA.
 Typically, plaintiffs allege that the defendant city's at-large election system has resulted in "racially polarized" voting, which is defined in the CVRA as "voting in which there is a difference . . . in the choice of candidates of other electoral choices that are preferred by voters in a protected class, and in the choice of candidates and electoral choices that are preferred by voters in the rest of the electorate."
 (Elec.
 Code, § 14026 (e).)
 The lawsuits usually request that the defendant city transition to a by-district system.
 In a by-district election system, a council candidate must reside within an election district that is a divisible part of the jurisdiction and is elected only by voters residing within that election district.